 Let us define a graph of dependencies for a system of recursive equations~\eqref{eq::sym_system_eq}.
 It is a directed graph with vertices numbered by all possible stumps.
 A pair of stumps $b$ and $b'$ is connected by an arrow if the stump $b$ depends on $b'$.
 This graph is called the \emph{dependence graph} and will be denoted by $\Gamma(\p)$.
-Whereas that dependence graph do not contain all information about the system, it sometimes gives growth conditions which we illustrate in the lemma below.
+Whereas that dependence graph does not contain all information about the system, it sometimes gives growth conditions which we illustrate in the lemma below.

-\begin{lemma} Given an edge $b\rightarrow b'$ in the dependence graph $\Gamma(\p)$, there exists an integer $d$ and a polynomial $a(n)$ with positive integer values for all sufficiently large integer $n$ such that the following inequality is satisfied for the coefficients of the corresponding generating series:
+\begin{lemma} Given an edge $b\rightarrow b'$ in the dependence graph $\Gamma(\p)$, there exists an integer $d$ and a polynomial $a(n)$ with positive integer values for all sufficiently large integers $n$ such that the following inequality is satisfied for the coefficients of the corresponding generating series:

-Moreover, if the dependence $b\rightarrow b'$ is nonlinear one may choose a polynomial $a(n)$ different from constant. \end{lemma} \begin{proof} By definition (see~\eqref{eq:tildes} for details), there is an arrow $b\rightarrow b'$ in the dependence graph if and only if there exists a collection of stumps $(b_1,\ldots,b_r)$ such that $b'= b_j$ for some $j$ and there is an embedding of sets
+Moreover, if the dependence $b\rightarrow b'$ is nonlinear one may choose the polynomial $a(n)$ to be nonconstant. \end{lemma} \begin{proof} By definition (see~\eqref{eq:tildes} for details), there is an arrow $b\rightarrow b'$ in the dependence graph if and only if there exists a collection of stumps $(b_1,\ldots,b_r)$ such that $b'= b_j$ for some $j$ and there is an embedding of sets

 For each $i\neq j$ let us choose an element $v_i\in\widetilde{\m_{b_i}}$.
 Let $d_i$ be the arity of the corresponding monomial $v_i\in\p$.
 Consider the subset